I-Stem/science/README.md

 ## Model architecture

 Mask R-CNN is a state of the art model for instance segmentation, developed on top of Faster R-CNN.
-Faster R-CNN is a region-based convolutional neural networks, that returns bounding boxes for each object and its class label with a confidence score.
+Faster R-CNN is a region-based convolutional neural network, that returns bounding boxes for each object and its class label with a confidence score.
 ### The architecture of Faster R-CNN
 ![The architecture of Faster R-CNN](https://www.researchgate.net/profile/Zhipeng-Deng-2/publication/324903264/figure/fig2/AS:640145124499471@1529633899620/The-architecture-of-Faster-R-CNN.png)
 Credits : Multi-scale object detection in remote sensing imagery with convolutional neural networks - Scientific Figure on ResearchGate.
 Available from: https://www.researchgate.net/figure/The-architecture-of-Faster-R-CNN_fig2_324903264

 Faster R-CNN predicts object class and bounding boxes.
 Mask R-CNN is an extension of Faster R-CNN with additional branch for predicting segmentation masks on each Region of Interest (RoI)
-#### The overall network architecture of Mask R-CNN
+### The overall network architecture of Mask R-CNN
 ![The overall network architecture of Mask R-CNN](https://www.researchgate.net/publication/336615317/figure/fig1/AS:815040580042752@1571332225271/The-overall-network-architecture-of-Mask-R-CNN.png)
 Credits : An automatic nuclei segmentation method based on deep convolutional neural networks for histopathology images - Scientific Figure on ResearchGate.
 Available from: https://www.researchgate.net/figure/The-overall-network-architecture-of-Mask-R-CNN_fig1_336615317

+## Data

+A combination of multiple datasets was used to train and fine-tune the above mentioned models and evaluate their performance, some of them were publically available like -
+### PubLayNet
+It's a large dataset of document images, of which the layout is annotated with both bounding boxes and polygonal segmentations.
+Refer to this link ([link](https://github.com/ibm-aur-nlp/PubLayNet)) to read more about the dataset and accessing it.
+### PRImA Layout Analysis Dataset
+This dataset has been created primarily for the evaluation of layout analysis (physical and logical) methods.
+It contains realistic documents with a wide variety of layouts, reflecting the various challenges in layout analysis.
+Refer to this link ([link](https://www.primaresearch.org/dataset/)) to read more about the dataset and accessing it.

+We even came up with our own dataset for more robust evaluation based on our use cases, this dataset was genrated in a semi-supervised way and can be found at ([link](https://github.com/I-Stem/ocr_dataset/)).
+Contact info@inclusivestem.org for permission to use this dataset.

+## Platforms

+Cloud hosting platform, AWS was used for deployment of the code base and the deep learning models.
+Dedicated Amazon EC2 servers were used to host the apis, they in turn rely on sagemaker servers on which the models were deployed to.
+Amazon Elastic Compute Cloud (EC2) is a part of Amazon Web Services (AWS), that allows users to rent virtual computers on which to run their own computer applications.
+Memory optimized server were chosen for this ([EC2r5](https://aws.amazon.com/ec2/instance-types/r5/)).

+Amazon SageMaker is a fully-managed service that enables easy build, train, and deployment of machine learning models at any scale.
+Compute optimized server were chosen for this ([EC2c5](https://www.apptio.com/blog/aws-ec2-c5-instances/)).

 ## Formatting